 The cone washer is separated from the shank washer:

 The height of the Fluidmaster Whisper Fill Valve is adjustable, just twist the threaded shank.
-I needed increase the height of the fill valve by about two inches as shown here.
+I needed increase the height of the fill valve by about two inches as shown in the following photo.

 Do not remove the lock ring.
 The lock ring holds the body of the fill valve on to the shank.
-Without the lock ring, the fill valve could pop off and you’ll have a fountain of water shooting out the top.
+Without the lock ring, the fill valve could pop off and you’ll have a fountain of water squirting out out of the toilet tank!

 Slide the shank washer onto the threaded shank.
-The flat side goes against the valve and the beveled end faces away as shown.
+The flat side goes against the valve and the beveled end faces away as shown to fit against the toilet tank.
 The purpose of the shank washer is to make a water tight seal against the bottom of the toilet tank.

-The toilet fill valve and shank washer ready to be installed in the toilet tank:
+The new Fluidmaster Whisper Valve and shank washer ready to be installed in the toilet tank:

-Place the fill valve inside the tank and orient the valve body so the nipple is generally pointed towards the overflow tube as shown.
+Place the fill valve inside the tank and orient the valve body so the outlet nipple for the overflow tube is oriented towards the center of tank.
 Make sure the fill valve is not touching sides of the tank or the flush arm.

-Reach inside the tank and hold the fill valve in position by the shank.
-While holding the fill valve, tighten the lock nut.
+Reach inside the tank and hold the fill valve so it doesn’t turn and tighten the lock nut against the bottom of the tank.
 Notice that the Fluidmaster lock nut has generous “wings” to hand tighten.
 Hand tighten only – you only need to compress the shank washer for a watertight seal.
-If you over tighten the nut, you could crack the porcelain tank.
+If you over tighten the nut, you could crack the toilet tank.